menu

 Occupations and Workforce

-Dunmor is a blue-collar town, with 54.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dunmor is generally considered to be a blue-collar town.
+54.65% of the Dunmor workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dunmor is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Dunmor who work in office and administrative support (19.77%), sales jobs (10.47%), and management occupations (5.81%).

 Setting & Lifestyle